 Time: Long hours are the norm with a food truck business.
 With shopping, prep, marketing, event booking, cleaning, truck maintenance, accounting and tax obligations, etc., running such a business is more than a full-time job.

 Competition and market: Carefully research your market to increase the chance of success, since you will most certainly have competition with other food trucks.

 Ordinances and zoning: Every area is different in terms of where you can park your food truck and how long you can park there.
 Make sure you know the rules in each location where you plan on operating to prevent tickets and fines.

 It is important to research the different areas you are considering for your food truck business location, and consider the necessary permits and regulations there.
 Here are a few main things to look out for:

-Zoning and parking: There may be restrictions on where you can park your truck, so make sure you research that before setting up shop.
+- Zoning and parking: There may be restrictions on where you can park your truck, so make sure you research that before setting up shop.
 There could be commercial versus noncommercial zoning restrictions, parking time limits or distance restrictions from other establishments.
-The city and local motor vehicle department will be able to help.
+Your city and local motor vehicle department can help you.